Renewable energy in Nepal: Hydropower

 According to one estimate, Nepal has a hydropower potential of 83,000 megawatts (MW).
 Harnessing an estimated 40,000 MW is considered technically and economically feasible.

 Nepal currently has an installed capacity of 1142 MW coming from 88 hydropower plants across the country.
 Of this, 441 MW is produced by 60 hydropower plants owned by independent power producers.
 Most of Nepal's hydropower plants are run-of-the-river, which causes electricity supply to fluctuate according to the season.

 As of March 2018, as many as 113 hydropower plants are under construction.
 These plants will have a combined capacity of 3,090 MW once completed.

 As of July 2019, over 85% of the population of Nepal has access to electricity.

 The Nepal earthquake in April 2015 is estimated to have destroyed at least 14 hydropower dams in the country, accounting for 115 MW of hydropower facilities.
 The earthquake affected 30 percent of Nepal's generating capacity at the time.
 This resulted in suggestions for Nepal to diversify it energy mix, as well as for "short, medium and long-term energy planning to have reliable, secure and sustainable electricity provided to households, businesses and industries in the country."

+As of July 2025, Nepal's total installed electricity capacity is 3,878 MW.
+This figure was announced by Nepal's Energy Minister and represents a significant increase from previous reports earlier in the year.

 Solar energy

 Nepal gets most of its electricity from hydropower sources, but it is looking to expand the role of solar power in its energy mix.
-The average global solar radiation in Nepal varies from 3.6-6.2 kWh/m²/day, sun shines for about 300 days a year, the number of sunshine hours amounts almost 2100 hours per year with an average of 6.8 hours of sunshine each day and average insolation intensity about 4.7 kWhm²/day.
+The average global solar radiation in Nepal varies from 3.6 to 6.2 kWh/m2/day, sun shines for about 300 days a year, the number of sunshine hours amounts almost 2100 hours per year with an average of 6.8 hours of sunshine each day and average insolation intensity about 4.7 kWhm²/day.
 The commercial potential for a solar power grid is about 2100MW.

 Power cuts with an average of 10 hours per day in the past time had been common in Nepal and Nepal Electricity Authority used to publish a time table for power cuts.
 Solar energy can be seen as a more reliable source of energy in Nepal than the traditional electricity.
 Private installations of solar panels are more frequent in Nepal.